 While most celebrate January 1st as the New Year, according to the Catholic Church calendar it’s still Christmas!

-The Twelve Days of Christmas starts on December 26th, the day after Christmas Day and ends on January 6th, the Feast of the Epiphany.
-But some celebrate from December 25th, so the Twelfth Night is January 5th, the eve of the Feast of the Epiphany.
+The Twelve Days of Christmas starts on December 25th, the day after Christmas Day and ends on January 5th, followed by January 6th, the Feast of the Epiphany.

 Just about everyone knows the song, the Twelve Days of Christmas.
 If not, the first stanza should spark your memory, ‘‘On the first day of Christmas, my true love gave to me, a partridge in a pear tree.”
 Some Catholics claim the song was a clever way to teach Catholicism when Puritans banned the English from celebrating Christmas and the Catholic faith back in the 16th century.
 Researchers have actually traced the genesis of the song regardless of one’s belief about the reason behind its origin.